Module 1 Reading – Promoting Patient Well-being

 Importantly, the above example is specifically focused around assessing “health related” benefits and harms.
 Just as it sounds, describing a benefit or harm as “health related” means that it directly affects a person’s health, either positively or negatively.
 A more precise way to think about “health related” benefits and harms is to recognize that these are about the person’s physiological functioning, making them objective and measurable:

-As we can see in the above example, assessing health related benefits and harms involves objective measurements and testing in order to gain data and information about the way that illness and potential treatments affect the well-functioning of the human body.
+As we can see in the above example, assessing health related benefits and harms involves objective measurements and testing in order to gain data and information about the way that illness and potential treatments affect the functioning of the human body.
 Assessing and managing health-related benefits and harms is what doctors, nurses, physical therapists, and even clinical psychologists are most directly trained and licensed to do (hence the many long years of medical school they are required to complete).
-All working medical professionals must be licensed and/or certified, as a medical license or certification is a way to ensure that someone has the necessary training in understanding how various health issues affect the human body and how to properly address those issues.
+All clinicians must be licensed and/or certified, as a medical licenses and certifications ensure that they have the necessary training in understanding how various health issues affect the human body and how to properly address those issues.

-Interestingly, this means that healthcare providers do not need to know much about who their patients are as unique individuals (apart from information about their patients’ medical histories) in order to assess health related benefits & harms.
+From this perspective, clinicians do not need to know much about who their patients are as unique individuals in order to run tests and assess health related benefits & harms.
 This is because all humans have similar anatomy and physiology, meaning ailments such as CHF affect all bodies similarly.
 For example, imagine if Ms. Greenwood had come into the emergency department instead of Mr. Redman that day, similarly complaining of severe chest pains, lethargy, and shortness of breath.
 Dr. Sun would have proceeded to run the same diagnostic tests, in just the same way, in order to diagnose the severity and class of CHF and determine which of the treatment options would be most appropriate for helping to improve the blood flow to Ms. Greenwood’s heart.
-From a strictly health perspective, it doesn’t matter whether the patient is Mr. Redman or Ms. Greenwood, Dr. Sun is simply focused on diagnosing what is harming the patient’s body and recommending the treatment that will best improve the condition in order to benefit the patient’s health.
+From a strictly health perspective, it doesn’t matter whether the patient is Mr. Redman or Ms. Greenwood, Dr. Sun is simply focused on diagnosing what is harming the patient’s body and recommending the treatment that will best treat the condition in order to promote the patient’s health.

-As we can see, assessing non-health related benefits and harms is subjective in that it is about understanding the ways illnesses and treatment options can affect a patient’s broader goals, values, and experiences.
-Ms. Greenwood values being physically active, so her goal of care is to undergo the treatment that will best relieve the pain associated with her physical exertions, even if the angioplasty is more invasive and carries higher risks.
-Mr. Redman, on the other hand, values being at home and avoids being in hospitals as much as possible, so his goal of care might be better met through the most basic management of his disease, even if more could be done to relieve his pain.
-Because non-health benefits and harms are subjective to each patient, based on their experiences and the things they care about, we cannot know what might benefit or harm a patient from a non-health perspective until we meet that patient and begin to discuss their goals of care.
-This is what most distinguishes health and non-health benefits and harms.
+This shows us that assessing non-health related benefits and harms is subjective, meaning it is about understanding the ways in which illnesses and treatment options can affect a patient’s broader goals, values, and experiences.
+Ms. Greenwood values being physically active, so her goal of care is to pursue the treatment that will best relieve the pain associated with her physical exertions (even if it carries higher risks).
+On the other hand, Mr. Redman values being at home and wants to avoid being in the hospital as much as possible, so his goal of care might be better met through a non-surgical management of his disease (even if more could be done to relieve his pain).
+Because non-health benefits and harms are subjective to each patient, based on their experiences and the things they care about, we cannot know what might benefit or harm a patient from a non-health perspective until we meet with that patient and begin to discuss their goals of care.
+This is what most significantly distinguishes health and non-health benefits and harms.

-Other examples of non-health related benefits and harms can include the amount of time a patient may have to take off from work to undergo a procedure, the overall cost of the procedure or medication, any changes in physical appearance such as surgical scars, or the level of post-surgical care required (such as having to go to a rehabilitation facility versus being able to go back home right away).
-These are among the myriad things that patients often care about and take into account when thinking about different treatment options aimed at improving their health, and the best approach is often going to be the one that accounts for both health and non-health considerations.
-But because non-health benefits and harms can’t be objectively “measured” and can be different for each patient, they are also present some of the most challenging aspects of a provider’s job when determining the best approach to benefit their patient.
+Other examples of non-health related benefits and harms can include the amount of time a patient may have to take-off from work to undergo a procedure, the overall cost of the procedure or medication, any changes in physical appearance such as surgical scars, or the level of post-surgical care required (such as having to go to a rehabilitation facility versus being able to go back home right away).
+There are myriad things that patients care about and take into account when thinking about different treatment options, so the best approach is often going to be the one that accounts for both health and non-health considerations.
+But because non-health benefits and harms can’t be objectively “measured” and are different for each patient, incorporating these into a treatment recommendation first requires a clinician to spend time communicating with their patient about goals of care, and then thinking about how to balance the health and non-health considerations to best promote their patient’s overall well-being.

 1.2) The Principles of Beneficence & Non-maleficence

-It should now be clear that thinking in terms of benefits and harms is central to fulfilling a healthcare professional’s duty to promote patient well-being.
-However, even if you are able to identify all the relevant benefits and harms, more guidance is still needed in order to know how to best sort through these considerations in making a judgement about what action to take.
-To provide a framework for thinking about how to organize and weigh these and other relevant considerations, we can utilize the “bioethical principles.”[1]
-There are four major bioethical principles, but in this Module, we’ll focus on understanding and applying just two: the principle of beneficence and the principle of non-maleficence.
+It is now clear why thinking in terms of both health and non-health benefits & harms is central for clinicians in order to promote patient well-being.
+However, identifying all of the relevant benefits and harms is only the first step, because the clinician must then sort through these considerations when making a judgement about how to proceed or what to recommend.
+To provide guidance for thinking about how to organize and weigh relevant the considerations, we can utilize the bioethical principles of “beneficence” and “non-maleficence.”[1]

 The Principle of Beneficence

-The principle of beneficence represents a duty to promote patient well-being & to prevent or remove harm from patients, often through appropriate diagnosis and treatments.
+The principle of beneficence represents a duty to promote patient well-being & to prevent or remove harm from patients.

 The principle of beneficence is the driving force of healthcare; it’s what directs healthcare professionals to take appropriate action in order to meet the needs of their patients, thereby promoting patient well-being.
-Without the duty of beneficence, providers may simply choose not to treat patients when it seems inconvenient, might take half-measures that fail to appropriately address patient’s health needs, or might skip over regular or necessary diagnostic screenings that are important to prevent future health concerns from arising.
-Namely, without the duty of beneficence, healthcare providers wouldn’t have any obligation to meet the care needs of their patients and might allow future health issues to arise undetected.
-But that doesn’t sound much like healthcare anymore.
+Without the duty of beneficence, clinicians could simply choose not to treat patients when it seems inconvenient, might take half-measures that fail to appropriately address patient’s health needs, or might skip over regular or necessary diagnostic screenings that are important to prevent future health concerns from arising.
+Namely, without the duty of beneficence, clinicians wouldn’t have any obligation to meet the care needs of their patients and might allow future health issues to arise undetected.
+And that doesn’t sound much like healthcare anymore.

-You might be tempted to say that “healthcare professionals should still do those things even without a duty of beneficence,” but this is to agree that you think taking active steps to help others is morally important, and that is simply another way of saying that you think healthcare professionals DO in fact have a duty of beneficence.
-This is because the principle of beneficence is based on a basic tenant of morality – the idea that it is morally right to help others when we can.[2]
-The word “beneficence” even has the same root as “benefit,” “beneficial,” and “benevolent.”
+You might be tempted to say, “clinicians should still do those things even without a duty of beneficence,” but this is agreeing that you think taking active steps to help others is morally important!
+That is simply another way of saying that you think healthcare professionals DO in fact have a duty of beneficence, even if we don’t often say it explicitly.
+In fact, we don’t often say it explicitly because the principle of beneficence is a basic tenant of morality itself – it’s the idea that it is morally right to help others when we can.[2]
+The word “beneficence” even has the same root as words like “benefit,” “beneficial,” and “benevolent.”

 The Principle of Non-maleficence

-The principle of non-maleficence represents a duty to avoid causing harm or to minimize any risks of harm associated with diagnosis and treatment.
+The principle of non-maleficence represents a duty to avoid causing harm or to minimize any risks of harm to patients.

-When prioritizing the principle of non-maleficence, healthcare providers should aim to avoid causing harm to their patients, whether intentionally or accidentally, because they have a moral duty not to inflict avoidable injury on individuals under their care.
+This means that when prioritizing the principle of non-maleficence, clinicians should avoid causing harm to their patients when taking steps to diagnose health concerns or when providing therapies & treatments.
+This includes avoiding causing both intentional and accidental harms, because clinicians have a moral duty not to inflict avoidable injury on individuals under their care.

 The principle of non-maleficence is the counterbalance to the principle of beneficence.
-Rather than focusing on helping others, the principle of non-maleficence directs us to be aware of the ways in which our actions may harm others.
-This is so that healthcare professionals can try to avoid causing harm or can minimize any risks of harm associated with their actions.
-If beneficence is the driving force of healthcare, then the principle of non-maleficence is the caution sign on the way to helping patients.
-It tells us to slow down and think about the possible consequences of our actions, as even actions with good intentions can sometimes lead to undesirable outcomes.
+Rather than focusing on benefitting others, the principle of non-maleficence directs us to be aware of the ways in which our actions may harm others, so that clinicians can try to avoid causing harm or can minimize any risks of harm associated with their actions.
+If the principle of beneficence is the driving force of healthcare, then the principle of non-maleficence is the caution sign on the highway to helping patients.
+It tells us to slow down and think about the possible consequences of our actions, because even actions with good intentions can sometimes lead to undesirable outcomes.

-Just like beneficence, the duty of non-maleficence is also based on a basic tenant of morality – the idea that we should avoid causing unnecessary harm whenever possible.[3]
-The word “maleficent” means “harmful,” so the phrase “non-maleficence” literally translates to “don’t cause harm.”
-The idea that we should avoid harming others is one of the most fundamental ideas of morality, for even if there is disagreement about the extent to which we have an obligation to actively help others, there is almost no disagreement that we should try to avoid hurting others when it can be avoided.
+And just like beneficence, the duty of non-maleficence is also a basic tenant of morality itself – it’s the idea that we should avoid causing unnecessary harm whenever possible.[3]
+The idea that we should avoid causing harm to others is one of the most fundamental ideas of morality; even if there is disagreement about the extent to which we have an obligation to actively help others, virtually everyone agrees that we should try to avoid hurting others when it can be avoided.
 Any disagreement with this idea is a rejection of morality itself.
+It can also be helpful to break down the phrase “non-maleficence.”
+The prefix “non” means “not,” and the word “maleficence” is the noun of “maleficent” which means “causing harm,” so taken together the phrase “non-maleficence” literally translates to “do not cause harm.”

-The duty of non-maleficence also forms a cornerstone of professional codes of conduct in almost every profession.
-From law to engineering to professional wrestling, any profession that takes itself seriously sets standards to ensure that the professionals and those they severe can interact safely.
-Many institutional rules and regulations aim at minimizing risk, government organizations such as the Occupational Safety and Health Administration (OSHA) are aimed at ensuring safe work environments, and requirements of professional licensing and credentials help to ensure an adequate level of training for professionals to perform their jobs correctly.
-In healthcare, the Hippocratic Oath historically set out standards of professionalism and is often quoted as stating “First, do no harm.”
+The duty of non-maleficence even forms the cornerstone of professional codes of conduct in almost every profession.
+From law to engineering to professional wrestling, any profession that takes itself seriously sets standards to ensure that the professionals in that field and those they severe can all interact safely.
+Additionally, many institutional rules and regulations also aim at minimizing risk, government organizations such as the Occupational Safety and Health Administration (OSHA) aim at ensuring safe work environments, and requirements of professional licensing and credentials help to ensure an adequate level of training for professionals to perform their jobs correctly.
+In healthcare, the Hippocratic Oath historically set the standard of professionalism and is often quoted as instructing “First, do no harm.”
 While the historical accuracy of this quote is questionable, the fact that this idea persists over time is a testament to the recognized importance of non-maleficence.

-Importantly, the duty of non-maleficence goes beyond ensuring that you don’t cause harm in the given moment, it also requires exercising “due care,” namely taking precautions to recognize any foreseeable risks associated with your actions and to minimize those risks of harm to the extent possible.
-For example, using an alcohol swab before administering a shot in order to reduce the patient’s risk of contracting an infection at the puncture site.
+Lastly, it is important to recognize that the duty of non-maleficence goes beyond simply ensuring that you do not cause harm in the given moment.
+It also requires exercising “due care” by taking precautions to identify any foreseeable risks associated with your actions and to minimize those risks of harm to the extent possible.
+For example, this is why clinicians use an alcohol swab before administering a shot, in order to reduce the risk of the patient contracting an infection at the puncture site.

 1.3) Applying the Bioethical Principles